The Approach

 Relevant Law

 Embedded partnership.
-Your attorney becomes part of your advisory team, understanding your goals, anticipating needs, and providing ongoing counsel as your situation evolves.
+Your lawyer becomes part of your advisory team, understanding your goals, anticipating needs, and providing ongoing counsel as your situation evolves.

 Engagement Philosophy